loda-lang/loda-lang.github.io/list6.markdown

 * [A315526](https://oeis.org/A315526) ([program](/edit/?oeis=315526)): Coordination sequence Gal.6.637.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315530](https://oeis.org/A315530) ([program](/edit/?oeis=315530)): Coordination sequence Gal.4.148.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315535](https://oeis.org/A315535) ([program](/edit/?oeis=315535)): Coordination sequence Gal.5.304.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A315536](https://oeis.org/A315536) ([program](/edit/?oeis=315536)): Coordination sequence Gal.5.306.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315537](https://oeis.org/A315537) ([program](/edit/?oeis=315537)): Coordination sequence Gal.6.641.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315538](https://oeis.org/A315538) ([program](/edit/?oeis=315538)): Coordination sequence Gal.3.50.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315540](https://oeis.org/A315540) ([program](/edit/?oeis=315540)): Coordination sequence Gal.6.643.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.